Professional Accounting (M.S.)

 M.S. candidates who have not had any professional training or academic coursework using basic U.S. tax concepts (for example, those who have not taken an U.S. Internal Revenue Service-based tax course in their undergraduate studies) will have the opportunity to take ACGB 7184 Individual and Business Entity Taxation.

 Degree candidates whose native language is not English and who have not completed an undergraduate or graduate program in the United States or United Kingdom will have the opportunity to take MSGB 809A Adv Pres and Public Speaking and MSGB 809B Advanced Corporate Communications

 Please note: The 3-credit course and both 1.5-credit courses listed above should be taken during the first semester.
 This may increases the number of credits taken prior to completing the M.S., but these courses add significant value.

 The M.S. in accounting is a 30-credit program consisting of the courses below.

 |Three advanced-level tax or accounting courses.
 1||9|

 |One advanced-level business course 2||3|

-Advanced-level Tax courses are any course which has the subject code TXGB and is numbered 7000 or higher.
-Advanced-level Accounting courses are any course which has the subject code ACGB and is numbered 7000 or higher, except ACGB 7184 Individual and Business Entity Taxation.
-A list of Accounting and Taxation courses can be found in the academic areas page.
+Advanced-level tax courses have the subject code TXGB and and are numbered 7000 or higher.
+Advanced-level accounting courses have the subject code ACGB and are numbered 7000 or higher, except ACGB 7184 Individual and Business Entity Taxation.
+A list of accounting and taxation courses can be found in the academic areas page.

-Advanced-level business courses are any course which the course code is XXGB, where XX is a two-letter combination representing the department.
+Advanced-level business courses have the course code is XXGB, where XX is a two-letter combination representing the department.

-Recommendations for electives should be determined in conjunction with the program's academic advisor.
+Recommendations for electives should be determined in conjunction with the program's academic adviser.